 I used index cards and a marker to create several cards with compound words written on them.
-I then used scissors to cut the words in “half” to break up the compound word.
+I cut the words in “half” to break up the compound word.
 The control of error is the puzzle piece.
 My boys love compound word reading activities that involve puzzles.

 Simple and inexpensive.
 You may just have these items in your home or classroom already.
 So (gasp!) you don’t need to spend a dime.
 I love those types of reading activities.

 It’s never too early to start reading to your child, and it’s also never too late.
 The important thing is to find activities that work best for both you and your reader.

 Do you enjoy spending time together in the kitchen?
 Why not bake a cake or cookies and read the recipe as you go?

 Or maybe taking a nature walk is your style; bring a copy of Brown Bear, Brown Bear What Do You See? and look for all the animals mentioned in the book.